Dr Steve Merten performs “post pregnancy reconstructions” at Pure Aesthetics to help patients restore confidence

 - Loss of tone and shape of the breasts

 - Retained fat deposits in the abdomen and buttocks

 Dr Merten says these changes can lead to a loss of confidence, low self-esteem, a reluctance to exercise, and a lost feeling of youth for mothers.
 He points out that the skin and soft tissues of the breasts, which are full during breast-feeding, may be left loose, drooped, and empty afterward:

 “Most women enjoy the volume and tone of their breasts during pregnancy, and they may be disappointed when that volume and tone disappears.
 Similarly, as the abdomen enlarges to accommodate the growing baby, the muscles, soft tissue, and skin become stretched and separated.
 After delivery, this area of the body may not return to normal, leaving loose skin, weak muscles, and bulges around the abdomen.”

-When performing a mummy makeover, Dr. Merten treats areas of the body with a customized combination of plastic surgery options including:
+When performing a post pregnancy reconstruction, Dr Merten treats areas of the body with a customized combination of plastic surgery options including:

 - Breast enlargement

 - Breast lift (Mastopexy)

 According to Dr Merten, it takes a woman’s body a full year to recover following child rearing.
 Because the body is still undergoing the natural healing process during this period, he recommends waiting one year after the birth of the final child to consider a post pregnancy reconstruction.
 In addition, many mothers with small children might not have the time or the extra help required for the surgery and the recovery.
 Depending on which combination of treatments is performed, recovery can take up to six weeks.